FJulieta/FJulieta/README.md

 ## About mi

 - ⭐ Full Stack Developer ⭐
-- I am currently a full stack Teacher Assistant at Henry 🧑‍🏫
 - Actually working with this technologies: JavaScript, React, Redux, Express, Node.js, TypeScript, Next.js
 - Looking for new Challenges!!
 🌱 🌱 🌱 🌱